 Stuart Forster discusses Latvia travel photography and food images while underway in Riga, the Latvian capital.

 If you enjoy travelling to Christmas markets and eating good food, Riga, the capital city of Latvia, is a place to consider visiting.
-During 2018 Latvia will commemorate a century since the country’s independence.
+During 2018 Latvia commemorated a century since the country’s independence.

 Disclosure: Stuart visited Latvia as part of a group familiarisation tour organised by the Investment and Development Agency of Latvia.